Sede vacante: Catholic dioceses and archdioceses

+Until an administrator is in place, the governance of the see is entrusted, with the powers of a vicar general, to the (senior) auxiliary bishop, if there is one, or otherwise to the college of consultors as a whole.

-Vicars general and episcopal vicars lose their powers sede vacante if they are not bishops or archbishops; the vicars that are themselves having both positions retain the powers they had before the see fell vacant, which they are to exercise under the authority of the administrator.
-However, vicar generals retain their duties and responsibilities of the office—specifically during sede vacante serving as right-hand to the diocesan or apostolic administrator to establish continuity—until the succeeding bishop is installed or assumes office on a diocese.
+Vicars general and episcopal vicars who serve as a bishop's deputy lose their ability to exercise the bishop's executive powers during sede vacante; a vicar general who is himself a bishop retains the powers of his own office, to exercise under the authority of the administrator.
+However, vicar generals retain the duties and responsibilities of the office during sede vacante, serving alongside the diocesan or apostolic administrator to maintain continuity until the succeeding bishop is installed or assumes office on a diocese.

-A coat of arms of the last bishop or archbishop of a diocese or archdiocese, either the arms of a transferred, retired or dead previous bishop or the one as bishop of a transferred diocese, may also be used during sede vacante period to indicate and establish continuity while awaiting for the installation of a successor.
-Once a successor is installed or assumed office which ends the sede vacante period, the coat of arms of a new bishop will replace his predecessor's arms.
+The coat of arms of the departing bishop or archbishop may continue to be used during sede vacante while awaiting the installation of a successor.
+Once a successor is installed and the sede vacante period ends, the diocese will begin using the new bishop's arms.

-The name of a bishop or an archbishop is not mentioned in the Eucharistic Prayer of the Mass while a successor is not yet installed or assumed office.
-After mentioning the Pope, the celebrant will either immediately say “and all the clergy”, skipping the name of a bishop or generally stating all the bishops as “the Order of Bishops.”
-If a locally appointed diocesan administrator or an apostolic administrator is a bishop, however, his name is mentioned ("our Administrator", or simply as "our Bishop") as if a diocese has a prelate installed in office.
+While an episcopal seat is sede vacante, churches in the diocese will skip the usual mention of the local bishop in the Eucharistic Prayer of the Mass: after mentioning the Pope, the celebrant will either immediately say "and all the clergy", or refer to all bishops as "the Order of Bishops."
+If the administrator overseeing the sede vacante period is a bishop, however, his name may be mentioned ("our Administrator", or simply as "our Bishop") as if the diocese has a prelate installed in office.

-Additionally, the administrator may not sit on the cathedra even if he is a bishop or an archbishop, as it symbolizes the office of a full-time or mainstay prelate, and the former only serves as the temporary head of a diocese while a successor is not yet installed into office.
+The administrator may not sit on the cathedra – the vacant seat itself – even if he is himself a bishop or archbishop, as he is not the bishop of the vacant see.
 He may only use a chair reserved for the main celebrant of a Mass.